DiffusionLight/DiffusionLight-singularity/README.md

 # DiffusionLight-singularity
-Singularity setup script for DiffusiongLight.
-This is useful when you want to run diffusion light on a machine that doesn't have root (Solution for [Issue #5](https://github.com/DiffusionLight/DiffusionLight/issues/5#issuecomment-2439480877))
+Singularity setup script for [DiffusionLight](https://github.com/DiffusionLight/DiffusionLight).
+This is useful when you want to run DiffusionLight on a machine that doesn't have root privilege (Solution for [Issue #5](https://github.com/DiffusionLight/DiffusionLight/issues/5#issuecomment-2439480877))

 ## Running on Singularity